-The number of unhelmeted motorcyclist fatalities in the State has fluctuated considerably.
+The number of unhelmeted motorcyclist fatalities in the State has fluctuated considerably through the years.
 Since the relative number of unhelmeted fatalities is low, it is challenging to account for fluctuations from one year to the next.
-Due to the high amount of variance, a five-year trend line was chosen in setting the target for 2021.
-To achieve this target, unhelmeted motorcyclist fatalities need to be reduced by 5 percent from 10 (2014 to 2018 average) to 9 in 2021.
+Due to the high amount of variance, a five-year trend line was chosen in setting the target for 2022.
+To achieve this target, unhelmeted motorcyclist fatalities need to be reduced by 3 percent from 10 (2015 to 2019 average) to 9 in 2022.

-2019 data is considered preliminary State data; it was not considered in target-setting by the LHSC.
+2020 data is considered preliminary State data; it was not considered in target-setting by the LHSC.